Amyris Inc. (AMRS) Shares Decline Despite Market Challenges

-The stock of Amyris Inc. (NASDAQ: AMRS) has decreased by -0.89 when compared to last closing price of 0.59.
-Despite this, the company has experienced a -10.71% fall in its stock price over the last five trading sessions.
+The stock of Amyris Inc. (NASDAQ: AMRS) has decreased by -2.77 when compared to last closing price of 0.74.
+Despite this, the company has experienced a 9.60% gain in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 08/14/21 that A Money Manager’s Hand Sanitizer Company Just Sold For Millions

 Is It Worth Investing in Amyris Inc. (NASDAQ: AMRS) Right Now?

-Moreover, the 36-month beta value for AMRS is 1.20.
-Analysts have varying opinions on the stock, with 2 analysts rating it as a “buy,” 0 as “overweight,” 5 as “hold,” and 1 as “sell.”
+The 36-month beta value for AMRS is also noteworthy at 1.20.
+There are mixed opinions on the stock, with 2 analysts rating it as a “buy,” 0 rating it as “overweight,” 5 rating it as “hold,” and 1 rating it as “sell.”

 Unlock the Hottest Top 10 Penny Stocks Today!
 Discover Now